 Prospective students and their families are online and asking questions.
 It’s your job to answer.

 The Inbound Marketing Methodology for Higher Education

-This is where inbound marketing comes in.
+This is where inbound marketing comes in—or, what we like to call Inbound Enrollment.
 Traditional outbound marketing tactics like billboards, radio ads, printed mail, and viewbooks are still quite popular in higher education, but difficult to measure and hard to get directly in front of the right audience.

-Let’s take a closer look at the Inbound Marketing Methodology and how it can be used in higher ed:
+The inbound marketing methodology divides that funnel into four stages which guide your marketing efforts: Attract, convert, nurture, and close.
+Let’s take a closer look at the inbound marketing methodology and how it can be used in higher education.

 Larger institutions with deeper pockets may easily be able to afford paying $35-$100 per click, but is that something you really want to do when you can capture an organic click for free?
 What makes matter worse, is that not every click is going to convert.
 Most sites will see a conversion rate between 1-5%, which means to capture a single inquiry from a prospective student could cost you hundreds if not thousands per inquiry.
 Smaller institutions can’t even consider this type of scenario.

 Inbound levels the playing field.
 By identifying your ideal prospective students and researching their journey towards selecting a degree program and institution, you can create accurate student personas which will allow you to tailor your content to your audience’s specific goals and needs.
 Then, you can create relevant and impactful content that attracts these students to your site through organic search.